eviltester/thingifier/readme.md

 ```

 The repository includes a pre-commit hook that runs the Spotless check before
-each commit.
-Enable the versioned hooks in a clone with:
+each commit as part of the full Maven verification.
+Enable the versioned hooks
+in a clone with:

 ```shell
 git config core.hooksPath .githooks